SharezoneApp/sharezone-app/notes.md

 3. Assert Section header "Foobar" and start of Foobar section text is visible (Can we assert its at the top of the screen?)

+**Edge Case: Last chapters (can't scroll them up to the start of the page)** Since the last chapter is at the bottom of the page we can never scroll it up to the top of the page.
+We can only scroll to the end of the page.
+The heading of the last chapter will still be at the bottom of the page (if the text below is not long enough to be able to scroll until the heading is at the top.)

+Should we test for that?
+How?

 ### Currently reading TOC section highlight
 **Simple case**
 Example Privacy Policy.